API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: Methodology

 \begin{metric} The dependency usage rate (DUR) of a \lib is the proportion of clients that call at least one API member of a $library \in \mlib$, (observed through static analysis), among all the clients that declare a dependency towards any version of \lib:

 \end{metric}

-RQ2 deals with the proportion of clients that call at least one element of a given $type$, \ie $\fuserst$.
-To assess this ratio, we define the called types usage rate (TUR).
+RQs 2, 3 and 4 study what proportion of the clients of a libraries use each type of its API.
+We consider that a client uses a type if it uses at least one member of this type, i.e. $client \in \fuserst$.
+We name this proportion type usage rate (TUR), and define it as follows.

-\begin{metric} The types usage rate of a given $type \in library$ corresponds to the proportion of clients that reference at least one member of $type$ (observed through static analysis), \ie $\fuserst$, among the clients that actually use $library$, \ie $\fuserso$:
+\begin{metric} The type usage rate (TUR) of a given $type \in library$ corresponds to the proportion of clients that reference at least one member of said $type$ (observed through static analysis), \ie $\fuserst$, among the clients that actually use $library$, \ie $\fuserso$:

 \end{metric}